hawkjo/champ/README.md

 #### Mapping Reads

 When a new chip is received, it needs to be analyzed once to determine which reads are fiducial markers (that is, clusters of phiX genomic DNA) and which are to be used in the experiment.
-Sometimes this binary classification is not enough - for example, you may have several different targets of interest on the same chip.

-In the example below, our chip has two targets that we care about, plus phiX.
-It may have some other reads that belong to none of the groups, and those will get thrown into a catch-all file called "unclassified".
-Reads in this file will still be used for later calculations.
+Target sequences are kept in a file in YAML format.
+Short read alignment files produced by Bowtie2 are used to classify genomic DNA.
+In the example below, the phiX files are in a directory called `phix_bowtie` and the prefix `phix` is provided since the files all begin with that (this is what Bowtie requires). `min-len` and `max-len` refer to the minimum and maximum length of the sequences of interest (note that for CRISPR systems, this length includes the PAM).

-`champ map SA16032/all_fastqs SA16032/mapped_reads ~/my_bamfiles/phix ~/my_bamfiles/target_1 ~/my_bamfiles/target_2`
+`champ map SA16032/all_fastqs SA16032/read_names --target-sequence-file targets.yml --phix-bamfiles phix_bowtie/phix --min-len 24 --max-len 46`

 #### Setting Up a New Analysis